Clipped or Missing Faces

 - View all hidden geometry by clicking on View > Hidden Geometry.

 After making all your geometry visible, go to use the Zoom Extents tool () or select Zoom Extents from the context menu to see the extents of your model.
 If you find geometry located long distances from the origin, removing that geometry will help resolve this problem.

 Flickering Faces in your model

-You may sometimes encounter a flickering behavior on some surfaces, this is typically called "z-fighting" as two faces are fighting to be seen along the z-axis.
-This happens when two faces are either co-planar or nearly co-planar and SketchUp is trying to show both.
+Flickering behavior on some surfaces when two faces are fighting to be seen on the z-axis.
+This "z-fighting" happens when two faces are either co-planar or nearly co-planar and SketchUp is trying to show both.

-If you have overlapping geometry but they're not grouped then it will just "cut" the surface and no flickering will occur.
-You'll see this flickering when a face is drawn on grouped geometry, or when 2 different groups have a face that is on the same plane.
-The group (or component) is preventing the 2 faces from merging into one face, so the 2 faces compete.
-If you would like to eliminate the z-fighting, here are three approaches:
+Ungrouped, overlapping geometry will just "cut" the surface and no flickering will occur.
+You'll see this flickering when a face is drawn on grouped geometry, or when 2 different groups have a face on the same plane.
+The group (or component) prevents the 2 faces from merging into one face, so the 2 faces compete.
+To eliminate z-fighting: